Hire a project manager, they said.

 Clients be like, “Hey!
 Can you make this small change?”

 It sure seems innocent.
 But it’s the start of the dreaded scope creep *gasp*.
-Before you can say it’ll cost ya, you end up with too many deliverables to fit into your finite schedule and bandwidth.
+Before you can say it’ll cost ya, you end up with too many deliverables to fit into your finite project schedule and bandwidth.

 Result?
 A negatively impacted production and delivery line.